ADOPTING AN EX-RACER GREYHOUND

 Greys are the perfect height to be bin and counter-side scroungers in the home.
 They love food, and sometimes cannot resist investigating where they may find a few bits of human snacks!
 This may result in injury, or ingestion of something dogs can’t digest.
 To avoid this, keep food off the counter if unsupervised, and keep bins away from the dog’s reach.
 Research the food poisonous to dogs, and avoid leaving this unsupervised on the side.

-As lanky giants, some greys prefer having bowls that are risen from the floor in order to reduce the strain on their necks.
-It may also be advisable to try using a slow-feeder if your grey is eating too quickly.
+As a tall breed, some Greyhounds prefer having bowls that are raised from the floor in order to reduce the strain on their necks.
+It may also be advisable to try using a slow-feeder if your dog is eating too quickly.

 Top tips for adopted greyhounds